sahays/sahays.github.io/_posts/2023-01-21-optimization-techniques-in-data-lake-environments-a-comprehensive-survey.md

 3. **"Hadoop: The Definitive Guide" by Tom White.** A comprehensive guide to Hadoop, this book covers the Hadoop ecosystem's components, including data storage and processing with HDFS and MapReduce, which are foundational to data lake technologies.

-4. **AWS Big Data Blog.** Amazon Web Services provides numerous case studies, best practices, and tutorials on optimizing data lakes in the cloud, available at https://aws.amazon.com/blogs/big-data/.
+4. **AWS Big Data Blog.** Amazon Web Services provides numerous case studies, best practices, and tutorials on optimizing [data lakes in the cloud](https://aws.amazon.com/blogs/big-data/).

-5. **Google Cloud Big Data and Machine Learning Blog.** Google Cloud offers insights into building and optimizing data lakes on its platform, including real-world examples and best practices, accessible at https://cloud.google.com/blog/products/data-analytics.
+5. **Google Cloud Big Data and Machine Learning Blog.** Google Cloud offers insights into building and [optimizing data lakes](https://cloud.google.com/blog/products/data-analytics) on its platform, including real-world examples and best practices.

-6. **Microsoft Azure Data Lake Storage Documentation.** Azure's documentation provides detailed guidance on implementing and optimizing data lakes in Azure, including performance tuning and security best practices, available at https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction.
+6. **Microsoft Azure Data Lake Storage Documentation.** Azure's [documentation](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) provides detailed guidance on implementing and optimizing data lakes in Azure, including performance tuning and security best practices.

+7. **Dremel: Interactive Analysis of Web-Scale Datasets** by Sergey Melnik, Andrey Gubarev, Jing Jing Long, Geoffrey Romer, Shiva Shivakumar, Matt Tolton, and Theo Vassilakis.
+Published in the Proceedings of the 36th International Conference on Very Large Data Bases, [this seminal paper introduces Dremel](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/36632.pdf), a scalable, interactive ad hoc query system for analysis of read-only nested data.
+Dremel's innovative approach to columnar storage and execution of queries directly on compressed data has inspired technologies like Apache Parquet and influenced the design of modern data analytics systems.

 These references are a starting point for in-depth research and application of data lake optimization techniques.
 They offer valuable perspectives from leading experts in the field and practical guidance from major cloud service providers.